 This Maui travel guide will help you with your basic planning, and below are our answers to some of the most commonly asked questions about Maui.
 For other helpful Maui travel tips, including how to choose where to stay on Maui, take a look at our ALL ABOUT MAUI blog.
 We add new information and topics on a regular basis, so check back often.
 For specific suggestions on what to do, where to eat, and how to get around, see THINGS TO DO.
 And if you’re interested in grabbing the latest bargains (let’s face it, who isn’t?), you’ll want to subscribe to our free Maui Deals & Steals enewsletter.

 Maui is one of the seven principal (meaning inhabited) islands in the state of Hawaii.
 The island of Oahu is located to the northwest; the island of Hawaii (known as the Big Island) is located to the south.
-Those two islands are too far away to see from Maui, unless you are blessed with a very high vantage point on an exceptionally clear day.
+Oahu is too far away to see from Maui, unless you are blessed with a very high vantage point on an exceptionally clear day.
+You can see the Big Island in the distance from East Maui under clear conditions.
 The islands of Lanai and Molokai, however, are located less than 10 miles to the west and northwest of Maui and are clearly visible from Maui’s western shores.
+The island of Kahoolawe, off Maui’s south shore, is uninhabited and access is restricted.

 TIP: Maui and Lanai are the only Hawaiian islands that have the option of an interisland ferry service.
 (For all other islands, the only interisland transportation is by air.)
 During the winter months, the ferry between Maui and Lanai provides a great opportunity for whale watching!